 This batch file loads PHIMEC and PHPCSTD, runs Communications Manager, and unloads the protocol handlers when you exit Communications Manager.
 You can edit this batch file to load only one protocol handler, freeing some conventional memory for the application.
 Example Batch File

-Command Line Definition set CMPCST= set CMUSER= Clears the environment variables used by this batch file. phimec 1 Loads the Intermec protocol handler for COM1. if not errorlevel 1 set CMUSER=1 If the Intermec protocol handler is already loaded, an error is returned and the variable is not set. phpcstd 1 Loads the PC Standard protocol handler for COM1. if not errorlevel 1 set CMPCSTD=1 If the PC Standard protocol handler is already loaded, an error is returned and the variable is not set. cmanager %1 %2 %3 Executes Communications Manager.
-You can replace this with your application executable. if not "%CMPCSTd%"=="1" goto :nopcstd unload phpcstd 1 Unloads the PC Standard protocol handler if it was loaded by this batch file. if errorlevel 1 echo unload failure on pcstd :nopcstd Checks for failure to unload the PC Standard protocol handler. if not "%CMUSER%"=="1" goto :nouser unload phimec 1 Unloads the Intermec protocol handler if it was loaded by this batch file. if errorlevel 1 echo unload failure on userdef :nouser Checks for failure to unload the Intermec protocol handler.
+Command Line Definition set CMPCST= set CMUSER= Clears the environment variables used by this batch file. phimec 1 Loads the Intermec protocol handler for COM1. if not errorlevel 1 set CMUSER=1 If the Intermec protocol handler is already loaded, an error is returned and the variable is not set. phpcstd 1 Loads the PC Standard protocol handler for COM1. if not errorlevel 1 set CMPCSTD=1 If the PC Standard protocol handler is already loaded, an error is returned and the variable is not set. cmanager %1 %2 %3 Executes the Communications Manager program.
+You can replace this with your application executable. if not "%CMPCSTd%"=="1" goto :nopcstd unload phpcstd 1 If this batch file loaded the PC Standard protocol handler, then the PC Standard protocol handler is unloaded. if errorlevel 1 echo unload failure on pcstd :nopcstd Checks for failure to unload the PC Standard protocol handler. if not "%CMUSER%"=="1" goto :nouser unload phimec 1 If this batch file loaded the Intermec protocol handler, the Intermec protocol handler is unloaded. if errorlevel 1 echo unload failure on userdef :nouser Checks for failure to unload the Intermec protocol handler.